mohlemeyer/a-mailer/README.md

 unsecured tcp connection to a TLS connection I did not find a way to implement STARTTLS support.
-This means that, unless the communication already starts encrypted (as is the case with GMail on port 465), all communication between client and server is performed as clear text.
+This means that, unless the communication already starts encrypted (as is the case with GMail on port 465), all communication between client and server is performed in clear text.
 * **No XOauth (2) support**
 * **No support for CRAM-MD5 authentication**